jeetbhow/Game-Of-Life/README.md

 neighbors.
 Otherwise, it stays dead.

+## How do you run the program?
+You should see a file named GameOfLife.jar in the root of the folder.
+Run that file.

 ## Updates
 - Nov 25, 2021: Finished GUI.
 - Oct 12, 2021: Finished a console based implementation.